Author: Joyce Zhou

 Users can select one or multiple cells in the Form, right-click, and select the relevant Rule.

-The Post Invoice is a parent member.
-Its value is aggregated from its children.
-We can see in the Form, the value of all its leaf members has been increased by 10%, which results in a 10% increase of the parent member.
+The Post Invoice is a parent member, which means its value is aggregated from its children.
+Below, you can see the value of all its leaf members has risen by 10%, resulting in a 10% increase of the parent member.

 Configure in Modeler

-When this option is enabled, there are three parameters that will be available in the Rule.
+When this option is enabled, there are three parameters available in the Rule:

 - @SelectionFactsContext – dbo.tMembers READONLY